VES CLI Utility

 Propagate the Vault Key – share the Vault Item that stores the VESkey with the owner of the Vault Key.

-Propagation is done automatically for temp keys, unless -M is specified.
+Propagation is done automatically for temp keys, unless --manual is specified.

 Manual key management – disable automatic propagation and rekeying for Temporary Vault Keys.